 The fourth courtyard of Topkapi Palace includes Mecidiye Pavilion, Wooden Sofa Pavilion, Baghdat and Revan Pavilions.

-Mecidiye Pavilion is the most striking structure of the fourth courtyard with its baroque structure.
+Mecidiye Pavilion is the most striking structure of the fourth courtyard with its baroque architecture.
 You can take souvenir photos with the Bosphorus in the background on the viewing balcony in front of this mansion.

-In 2023, the interior of Mecidiye Pavilion was opened to visitors.
+In 2025, the interior of Mecidiye Pavilion was opened to visitors.
 The architectural effects of the Westernization of the Ottoman Empire in the 19th century are clearly seen in this later added building.

 Wooden Sofa Pavilion is located in the middle of the fourth courtyard and overlooks the area where sports activities used to be held.
 The Sultan used to watch the competitions of the Enderun school students from here.
 The imperial school called Enderun was located in the palace and educated students who would govern the state in the future.